theislab/Chem-PerturBridge/README.md

+## Description

+### OP3_v2: Single-Cell Perturbation Analysis Pipeline
+OP3_v2 is a set of pipelines for analyzing single-cell RNA sequencing data from perturbation experiments.
+The current version of OP3_v2 includes the scripts for processing and analyzing Sci-Plex and Tahoe datasets.

+It consists of the following steps:

+**Pseudobulking**: aggregates raw single-cell RNA sequencing data to pseudobulk samples for downstream analysis

+**DEG Analysis**: Identifies differentially expressed genes between treatment and control conditions in pseudobulk samples

+## Quick start guide
 You can run scripts on the HPC cluster with the workload manager (SLURM)

 **NB!** Before running some bash scripts, you may need to run `chmod u+x ./path/script.sh` before their execution.